Jim-Duke/bumbyextras/Source/magnificat/README.md

 # Magnificat
 Magnificat by Randy Gill is a popular hymn similar to The Greatest Command in that it is setup where each voice part sings a different tune and words; and it starts with one part and builds adding one part a round; until all the parts are singing their individual parts and words together.
-The words and music are designed to complement one another.
+The words are drawn from the Magnificat - the prayer of Mary as recorded in Luke 1:46-55; specifically verses 1:46-50.

 ## Submission